pBouillon/algorithms/README.md

 # algorithms

-collection of small algorithms in Python 3.X
+Collection of small algorithms and their various implementations